 CCM19-Plugins

-CCM19 can be extended with various functionalities using plugins.
+CCM19 can be extended with various functionalities through plugins.

 Each plugin has a unique name consisting of a manufacturer-prefix and the actual plugin-name.
 The plugin-name should consist of English words.

-Manufacturer-prefixes will be assigned centrally in future.
-If you develop plugins yourself, please make sure that the name is as unique as possible so that no name collisions occur with the manufacturer prefix.
+Manufacturer-prefixes will be assigned centrally in the future.
+If you are developing plugins yourself, please ensure that the name is as unique as possible at this time to avoid name conflicts with the manufacturer prefix.

-For the plugin-directory, the name is composed with the manufacturer-prefix in CamelCase-spelling.
+For the plugin-directory, the name is composed of the manufacturer-prefix in CamelCase-notation.

-As a plugin-ID in the name-field of composer.json, the name is written as manufacturer/pluginname in snake_case.
+As the plugin-ID in the name-field of composer.json, the name is written as manufacturer/pluginname in snake_case.

-Plugins developed by the CCM19-development team have the prefix Ccm19.
+Plugins developed by the CCM19-development team carry the prefix Ccm19.

-A plugin from CCM19 for "extended iframe-support" would therefore be called ccm19/extended_iframe or Ccm19ExtendedIframe, a plugin from the manufacturer "Example Vendor" e.g. examplevendor/really_special_plugin or ExamplevendorReallySpecialPlugin.
+A CCM19 plugin for "extended iframe-support" would therefore be named ccm19/extended_iframe or Ccm19ExtendedIframe, while a plugin from the vendor “Example Vendor” would be named, for example, examplevendor/really_special_plugin or ExamplevendorReallySpecialPlugin.

 A plugin is created as a folder in the plugins directory and contains the following files and folders: